Elanco Animal Health Incorporated (ELAN) Stock to return to profitability in the near future

 Is Insider Trading a Real Thing?

-HOOVER R DAVID, the Director at Elanco Animal Health Incorporated (ELAN) has bought 5,000 shares of firm on Nov 15 at a price of $31.79 against the total amount of $0.16 million.
-In another inside trade, Elanco Animal Health Inc, 10% Owner of Elanco Animal Health Incorporated (NYSE:ELAN) bought 45,508,938 shares of the firm on Aug 27 for a total worth of $420.96 million at a price of $9.25.
-An inside trade which took place on Aug 16, See Remarks of Elanco Animal Health Incorporated HOOVER R DAVID bought 8,000 shares of firm against total price of $0.25 million at the cost of $31.45 per share.
+Harrington Michael J, the Director at Elanco Animal Health Incorporated (ELAN) has bought 2,500 shares of firm on Nov 30 at a price of $29.25 against the total amount of $73122.0.
+In another inside trade, HOOVER R DAVID, Director of Elanco Animal Health Incorporated (NYSE:ELAN) bought 10,000 shares of the firm on Nov 30 for a total worth of $0.29 million at a price of $29.38.
+An inside trade which took place on Nov 15, Director of Elanco Animal Health Incorporated HOOVER R DAVID bought 5,000 shares of firm against total price of $0.16 million at the cost of $31.79 per share.